 The Company offers rebates as a sales incentive to some of their customers for the customer's sales to end users and a rebate rate agreed upon in a separate agreement between the Company and their customer.
-The Company records the estimated rebates as reductions to revenue in the Company's statement of profit and loss and other comprehensive income at the time the related customer sales were made.
-As of December 31, 2022, the sales rebates amounted to \$12,360,000 (2021: 2,382,000) in addition to the allowance for doubtful debts.
+The Company records the estimated rebates as reductions to trade receivables in the Company's statement of financial position and revenue in the Company's statement of profit and loss and other comprehensive income at the time the related customer sales were made.
+As of

+31 December 2023, the sales rebates amounted to USD15,655,361 (2022: USD12,360,000) in addition to the allowance for doubtful debts.